rhettg/BlueOx/README.md

 Installation
 ----------------

-BlueOx requires Python 2.7, ZeroMQ and BSON.
+BlueOx requires Python 2.7, ZeroMQ and MsgPack.

 The full python library requirements are given `requirements.txt` and is designed to be used with virtualenv.